mollyincali/salaries-and-standards/README.md

 ![title](images/salary_bycounty.png)

 - There is a large difference between the top 4 Counties and the bottom 4 Counties.
-Lets take a closer look at those specific Districts in those Counties.
+Lets take a closer look at those specific Counites and their respective Districts.

 ![title](images/2topcounties.png)